-The recently commercialized Large Area Picosecond Photo-Detector (LAPPD) by Incom provides a promising low-cost photosensor solution for the EIC imaging Cherenkov sub-systems.
+The recently commercialized Large Area Picosecond Photo-Detector (LAPPD) by Incom provides a promising cost-effective photosensor solution for the EIC imaging Cherenkov sub-systems.
 Both Gen II (capacitively coupled) and direct readout modifications are of interest for EIC.
-The latter one is associated with the small (10cm) formfactor High Resolution Picosecond Photo-Detector implementation (HRPPD).
-Special emphasis should be made on the modifications with improved tolerance to the magnetic field (10 micron pore size, reduced stack height).
-Capacitively coupled models are equipped with a user-defined external readout PCB, allow for much higher versatility of the readout plane pixellation, and were shown to provide a higher spatial resolution due to charge sharing properties (mRICH, dRICH).
+The latter one is associated with the small (10 cm) formfactor High Resolution Picosecond Photo-Detector implementation (HRPPD).
+Special emphasis should be made on the modifications with improved tolerance to the magnetic field (10 μ m MCP pore size, reduced stack height).
+Capacitively coupled models are equipped with a user-defined external readout PCB, allow for much higher versatility of the readout plane pixellation, and were shown to provide a higher spatial resolution due to charge sharing properties (mRICH/pfRICH, dRICH).
 Direct readout models are better suited for high occupancy applications (DIRC).

-It is relevant to notice that the use of LAPPDs as photon sensors in the backward RICH at the ePIC EIC detector can provide both the detection of the Cherenkov photons produced in the aeregel radiator as well as fine resolution Time-of-Flight (ToF) information.
-In fact, in the ePIC detector, the backward RICH photon sensors are sitting in the detector acceptance and, therefore, crossed by the backward scattered particles.
-The detection of the Cherenkov light produced by these particles in the LAPPD quartz window is expected to provide a ToF information with ~ 10 ps resolution.
+It is relevant to notice that the use of LAPPDs as photon sensors in the backward RICH of the ePIC EIC detector can provide both the detection of the Cherenkov photons produced in the aerogel radiator as well as fine resolution Time-of-Flight (ToF) information.
+The e-endcap RICH photon sensors are located in the detector acceptance and, therefore, crossed by the backward scattered particles.
+The detection of the Cherenkov light produced by these particles in the LAPPD quartz window is expected to provide a ToF information with RMS ~ 10 ps.